-You will then see the course number and course title for courses offered next semester.
-Click on the appropriate course number and the NewCourseworks site for that course should appear.
+You will then see the course number and course title for courses offered next semester (Spring 2019).
+Click on the appropriate course number and the Canvas site for that course should appear.

-Step 3: Select “Textbooks” on the left menu, then select “Add textbooks”
+Step 3: Select “Textbook” on the left menu, then select “Add textbooks”

 Once the textbook information is displayed there is also a “notes” box that will appear.
 This is where any additional message about the book you wish to enter can also be displayed to students.

 There is a wide range of materials that are available on the web that help to explain how to use the Canvas system - generally.
 The Courseworks Knowledgebase created by the Columbia Center for Teaching and Learning (CTL) is available here: http://support.ctl.columbia.edu

 Instructure, the company that produces the Canvas system has many online training options available: https://community.canvaslms.com/community/answers/training

 For assistance in learning more about using the CourseWorks system you can contact the Law School Educational Technology Department, IT help desk or use the resources at the Columbia Center for Teaching and Learning -(CTL)